JohT/speclet/COMMANDS.md

-# vst3-first-steps
+# Speclet Commands
-This document lists the steps and commands that were executed to set up the project.
+This document lists the steps and commands that were executed to set up the project or that can be used to build and test the project.
-It also contains the commands that are used to build it.

 ## Install Tools